AI-for-Education/global-proficiency-framework/README.md

 ## About the GPF for Reading

 The GPF is a structured collection of foundational language skills across grades 2-9.
-Each skill is clearly defined and skills are organised in a heirarchy of construct and subconstruct across three domains.
+Each skill is clearly defined and skills are organised in a hierarchy of construct and subconstruct across three domains.
 For example, the first skill in the reading domain is coded as *R1.1.1: Recognise the meaning of common grade-level words*.
 This skill applies to all grade levels 2-9.
 In this case, it is the only skill under subconstruct *R1.1*, which is part of construct *R1: Retrieve information*.
-This example illustrates the heirarchical structure of skills, but also the interdependence between the grade-level of the material and the definition of the skill.
+This example illustrates the hierarchical structure of skills, but also the interdependence between the grade-level of the material and the definition of the skill.

 ### Hierarchical structure of GPF Reading Skills